SS Marine Electric: Aftermath

 In the wake of the Marine Electric sinking, The Philadelphia Inquirer assigned two reporters, Tim Dwyer and Robert Frump, to look into old ship catastrophes.
 In the series, the writers concluded that government programs designed to strengthen the merchant marine had actually kept unsafe ships afloat.
 Frump later wrote a book, Until the Sea Shall Free Them, about the sinking.

 In the wake of the Marine Board report, and the newspaper's investigation, the Coast Guard dramatically changed its inspection and oversight procedures.
 The Coast Guard report noted that the ABS, in particular, "cannot be considered impartial", and described its failure to notice the critical problems with the ship as negligent.
 At the same time, the report noted that "the inexperience of the inspectors who went aboard the Marine Electric, and their failure to recognize the safety hazards...raises doubt about the capabilities of the Coast Guard inspectors to enforce the laws and regulations in a satisfactory manner."

-While the Coast Guard commandant did not accept all of the recommendations of the Marine Board report, inspections tightened and 90 old World War II relics still functioning 40 years after the war were sent to scrap yards.("Disasters at Sea" S01E02 Deadly Neglect 2019).
+While the Coast Guard commandant did not accept all of the recommendations of the Marine Board report, inspections tightened and 90 old World War II relics still functioning 40 years after the war were sent to scrap yards.
 In 2003, Coast Guard Captain Dominic Calicchio was posthumously awarded The Plimsoll Award by Professional Mariner magazine in part because of his role as a member of the Marine Board of Investigation.

 Additionally, the Coast Guard required that survival suits be required on all winter North Atlantic runs.
 Later, as a direct result of the casualties on the Marine Electric, Congress pushed for and the Coast Guard eventually established the now famous Coast Guard Rescue Swimmer program.

-In popular culture
+Legacy

 Chief Mate Bob Cusick credited his survival of the sinking to the Stan Rogers song "The Mary Ellen Carter".
 The song, which details the exploits of a loyal crew working to salvage the titular vessel, and more specifically the last stanzas, was repeatedly sung by Cusick in order to keep himself awake in the pounding Atlantic swell.

 Following his ordeal, Cusick wrote a letter to Rogers, detailing his ordeal.
 Rogers responded by inviting Cusick to what would be one of his last concerts, announcing on the stage that upon his return to Canada he would write a new song specifically about the sinking of the Marine Electric.
 However, before he could do so, Rogers was killed aboard Air Canada Flight 797, leaving the song unwritten.

-The 2019 series "Disasters at Sea" Season One documented the story of the SS Marine Electric in its second episode 'Deadly Neglect'.